krakenjs/kraken-js/README.md

 - **/config/app.json** - Application specific settings
 - **/config/middleware.json** - Custom middleware specific settings

+### Using custom configuration
+If you'd like to add your own configuration to these files, simply include a new key.
+To retrieve it in your application, you can do so during the [configuration step](/PayPal/kraken-js#application-life-cycle-middleware)

+### Default Values
 *app.json values:*

 - **host** - The application host. *Default: localhost*